 Alternate Character Interpretation: Regarding Iris.
 Seeing that Spiritia is the other incarnation of Rosenkreuz as Iris is, does she want to kill Spiritia because "there can only be one god" or because she wanted to steal Spiritia's inner powers and become "whole"?

-And then we have more themes added for Freudenstachel that sound EVEN MORE AWESOME.
+And then we have more themes added for Rosenkreuzstilette Freudenstachel that sound EVEN MORE AWESOME.

-Best Boss Ever: Karl Palesch, who only appears in Pamela's side game in Freudenstachel, taking Pamela's place in her own stage.
+Best Boss Ever: Kahl Palesch, who only appears in Rosenkreuzstilette Weißsilber, taking Pamela's place in her own stage.

-Breather Boss: Surprisingly, Count Michael Zeppelin, the boss of the first fortress stage in Freudenstachel is nowhere near as hard as the stage it appears in.
+Breather Boss: Surprisingly, Graf Michael Sepperin, the boss of the first fortress stage in Rosenkreuzstilette Freudenstachel is nowhere near as hard as the stage it appears in.
 Although it isn't an actual weakness per se, the Frostklinge, obtained from Dolis, is very useful against it, able to damage it without the need for standing on the platforms on the sides, and its attacks are very easy to avoid when you learn how.
 And if you use its actualweakness...

 Demonic Spiders: The bouncing gargoyles that are usually found near the end of a stage.
 They have a ton of health and can do some serious damage to your character.
 To be fair, they were inspired by the bouncing spring robots found in several Mega Man games.

-Evil Is Cool: While not really evil, Count Michael Zeppelin definitely looks stylish.
+Evil Is Cool: While not really evil, Graf Michael Sepperin definitely looks stylish.

 Fanon: Along with what has already been denoted as such, there are fanonbiographies of the (human) characters of the first game (mostly by trolls), which list everyone as being all born before Y2K.
 At least it explains their clothing....